jwshartle/S3T2TM2/Design Doc.md

 Admin/User: Task is deleted from the calendar through the database.
 Task doesn’t show up on calendar view and user is not alerted

 **_Flow of events:_**
-User/Admin opens program and enters username and password (include login use case)
+→User/Admin opens program and enters username and password (include login use case)

-→ User/Admin selects task to be deleted
+→User/Admin selects task to be deleted

-Perform a delete function on the database for the selected task for the assigned user
+→Perform a delete function on the database for the selected task for the assigned user

-← Display a ‘task deleted’ message to the user
+←Display a ‘task deleted’ message to the user

 ### Use Case 14: Display Upcoming Tasks